Mahi-oops/Jun-2025/System-health-check/README.md

 bash
 Copy code
 mail -s "CPU Usage Report" your_email@gmail.com < /mnt/c/Users/Admin/dockerfolder/system_health_report.txt

 🧰 Troubleshooting (a.k.a.
 “Mail Drama”)

 1️⃣ Network unreachable

-pgsql
-Copy code
-(connect to smtp.gmail.com[2404:6800:4003:c04::6d]:587: Network is unreachable) 💡 Fix:
+(connect to smtp.gmail.com[2404:6800:4003:c04::6d]:587: Network is unreachable)
-Your system is trying to use IPv6 but doesn’t support it.

-bash
-Copy code
+💡 Fix:
-inet_protocols = ipv4 #If you find inet_protocols = all or inet_protocols = ipv6 in /etc/postfix/main.cf, change it to inet_protocols = ipv4 to force Postfix to use IPv4 and fix the network unreachable error.
+Your system is trying to use IPv6 but doesn’t support it. inet_protocols = ipv4 #If you find inet_protocols = all or inet_protocols = ipv6 in /etc/postfix/main.cf,change it to inet_protocols = ipv4 to force Postfix to use IPv4 and fix the network unreachable error.
 sudo systemctl restart postfix

 2️⃣ Authentication failed

-pgsql
-Copy code
 535-5.7.8 Username and Password not accepted

 💡 Fix:
 Use the App Password, not your regular Gmail password.

 3️⃣ Check logs like a pro

-bash
-Copy code
 sudo tail -f /var/log/mail.log

 4️⃣ Check mail queue

-bash
-Copy code
 mailq

 5️⃣ Nuke stuck messages

-bash
 Copy code
 sudo postsuper -d ALL

 ✅ Quick Checklist
 Step	Status
 Postfix installed	✅